-iCivics – CIRCLE is evaluating the effects of a new iCivics computer-based civics curriculum using a randomized, controlled experiment in Florida high schools.
+iCivics – CIRCLE evaluated the effects of a new iCivics digital civics curriculum using a randomized, controlled experiment in Florida high schools.

-Illinois Civic Mission of Schools Coalition – CIRCLE is helping to design school climate assessments.
+Illinois Civic Mission of Schools Coalition – CIRCLE helped to design school climate assessments.

-Indiana Humanities Council - CIRCLE is helping to design a statewide study of the impact of the public humanities.
+Indiana Humanities Council – CIRCLE helped to design a statewide study of the impact of the public humanities.

-Massachusetts Department of Education, Service-Learning Initiative - In partnership with the MA Department of Education, CIRCLE is studying the effects of service-learning courses on academic achievement.
+Massachusetts Department of Education, Service-Learning Initiative – In partnership with the MA Department of Education, CIRCLE studied the effects of service-learning courses on academic achievement.

 TakingITGlobal– CIRCLE, along with TakingITGlobal, studied the effects of TakingItGlobal programming on the civic engagement of its users.
 TakingITGlobal use the power of online community to facilitate global education, social entrepreneurship, and civic engagement for millions of youth worldwide.|